Effect-TS/effect/docs/modules/Fiber.ts.md

   /**
    * The fiber's unique identifier.
    */
-  readonly id: FiberId.FiberId
+  readonly id: FiberId
   /**
    * The status of the fiber.
    */
-  readonly status: FiberStatus.FiberStatus
+  readonly status: FiberStatus
   /**
    * The set of fibers attempting to interrupt the fiber or its ancestors.
    */